MutugiD/kibaara-law/TASKS.md

 ## Completed Tasks

-- [x] Initial FastAPI and React project setup.
+- [x] Initial FastAPI project setup.
 - [x] Deployed and tested initial MVP on Azure.
-- [x] Fixed all frontend compilation and rendering issues.
 - [x] Aligned on new application architecture and UI/UX plan.
 - [x] **Phase 1: Backend Refactor for Dynamic Case Management**
     - [x] Integrated SQLAlchemy with a SQLite database.